OUR PIPE SELECTION

 Briar pipes are available in a wide variety of standard shapes, well over a hundred in fact.
 The choice of shape is a matter of personal preference; some pipe smokers have a single favorite shape, others have dozens of different shapes in their collections.
 Briar pipes are also available in unique, one of a kind Freehand pipes.
 These extremely beautiful pipes follow no particular shape, but are carved according to the grain and size of the Briar.

 Google “metal pipe” and be greeted with page after page of plumbing supplies and marijuana pipes.
 Hidden within those responses will be a handful of links to true metal tobacco pipes.
-Metal tobacco pipes are almost always a combination of a briar or meerschaum bowl combined with a metal base and stem and usually finished with a standard material mouthpiece.
-The history of the metal pipe finds its roots in the hands of pipe smoking engineers that longed for a cooler smoke.
-Their practical solution was to replace as much as the smoke airway as possible with metal, which would cause the tongue biting moisture in the some to condense and collect before it made it to the smoker’s mouth.
+Metal tobacco pipes are almost always a combination of a briar, meerschaum or corn cob bowl combined with a metal base and stem and usually finished with a standard tooth friendly material mouthpiece.
+The history of the metal pipe finds its roots in the hands of pipe smoking engineers that longed for a cooler / drier smoke.
+Their practical solution was to replace as much of the pipe between the bottom of the bowl and the smoker’s mouth as possible with metal, which would cause the tongue biting heat and moisture to condense and collect before it made it to the smoker’s lips.
 Between the end of WWII and the mid 1970’s, metal pipes were some of the most popular pipes both in the United States and Europe.

 Recently, a new generation of engineers / artisans have begun modernizing the metal pipe with higher end finishes and high tech designs. this goes hand in hand with a surge in mid century modern decorating, the establishment of the craft beer industry and the use of reclaimed materials in many areas of life.
 Japan’s Tsuge has been a leader in this movement, bringing sleek lines and interesting material mixes to the old standard aluminum stemmed metal pipe design.
 Learn more about Metal Pipes — The Metal Pipe Movement >>